biancamika/digital-garden-template/_notes/5. Creation/Level Up.md

 				3. Thus, learning feels more natural
 			2. The Metaverse provides the perfect educational environment by...
 				1.  immersive; simulates reality
-					1.  instead of reading about a topic, you experience it for yourself
+					1.  shortened feedback loops from theory to practice: instead of reading about a topic, you experience it for yourself
 				2.  brings together people wth diverse ideas and interests, without the barriers of physical location
+					1.  more equitable and effective distribution of knowledge, skills, and information
 		4. An educational metaverse would be the ultimate digital creative tool (according to [[Computers and Creativity - Thesis]])
 			1. To foster optimal human innovation, digital creative tools need to be interoperable, moldable, efficient, and community-driven.
 				1. Interopability: the ability for different computers to connect and exchange information